 In a classification task, sometimes a situation where some class is not equally distributed.
 What do you do in this case?
 How to deal with class imbalance?
 There are various techniques that you can use to overcome class imbalances.
-One of them is set class weight.
-In this tutorial, we discuss how to set class weight for an individual class.
-It gives weight to minority class proportional to its underrepresentation.
+One of them is set to class weight.
+In this tutorial, we will discuss how to set class weight for an individual class.
+It gives weight to the minority class proportional to its underrepresentation.

 DataSet